Albrecht-S/fltk/README.CMake.txt

     Enables multithreaded support with pthreads if available.
     This option is ignored (switched OFF internally) on Windows except when using Cygwin.

-FLTK_OPTION_STD - default OFF
-    This option allows FLTK to use some specific features of modern C++ like std::string in the public API of FLTK 1.4.x.
-Users turning this option ON can benefit from some new functions and methods that return std::string or use std::string as input parameters.
-    This option will be removed in the next minor (1.5.0) or major release which will default to use std::string and other modern C++ features.

-FLTK_OPTION_SVG - default ON
-    FLTK has a built-in SVG library and can create (write) SVG image files.
-    Turning this option off disables SVG (read and write) support.

-FLTK_USE_XCURSOR  - default ON
-FLTK_USE_XFIXES   - default ON
-FLTK_USE_XFT      - default ON
-FLTK_USE_XINERAMA - default ON
-FLTK_USE_XRENDER  - default ON
-    These are X11 extended libraries.
-These libs are used if found on the build system unless the respective option is turned off.

 FLTK_USE_SYSTEM_LIBDECOR - default ON (Wayland only)
     This option makes FLTK use package libdecor-0-dev to draw window titlebars